Eight “contained” activations, from showrooms to mobile banks

 5. Car Showcase

-Buick has been targeting sporting events and festivals, including South Beach Wine & Food Festival, with a shipping container activation right on the beach.
-With car displays parked nearby, a branded sand castle, mobile kiosks to collect data and sampling, the whole experience is open-air–making it a nearly 360-degree experience.
+Buick has targeted sporting events and festivals, including South Beach Wine & Food Festival, with a shipping container activation right on the beach.
+With car displays parked nearby, a branded sand castle, mobile kiosks to collect data and sampling, the whole experience is open-air—making it a nearly 360-degree experience.
 Curtains offered shelter when necessary.
 Build: CGS Premier, New Berlin, WI.

 6. Video Studio

 Spike TV partnered with Dr Pepper to promote its “Lip Sync Battle” show with the Spike Lip Sync Battle Booth.
 Promoted using hashtag #OneofaKindLipSync, the 20-foot shipping container with a glass façade activated in Times Square, encouraging consumers to enter the contest for the chance to be featured on an upcoming episode.
-Appearances by Vine and YouTube stars helped build buzz for the event.
+Appearances by YouTube stars helped build buzz for the event.
 Build: Boxman Studios, Charlotte, NC.